SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise4.md

         - `LIKE` is used for pattern matching, and `%` is a wildcard character that matches any sequence of characters.

 3. Verify that the search functionality works by entering a search term in the form and submitting it.
 The table should display only the rows that match the search criteria.
+4. Fix any issues or errors that may arise during testing.

 Questions:
 1. What is the purpose of the `LIKE` operator in SQL queries?
 How does it differ from the `=` operator?